autowarefoundation/autoware.universe/perception/simple_object_merger/README.md

   - Default parameter: "base_link"

 This parameter is the header frame_id of the output topic.
+If output topics use for perception module, it should be set for "base_link"

 - `timeout_threshold` (double) [s]
   - Default parameter: 0.1